What It Means When Your Date Cooks For You, According To Real Guys

 *face-palms painfully, leaving a bright red mark on face*"

 This is funny and only a tiny bit alarming.
-I do think that cooking for someone does indicate a desire to take care of them, whether that is for an end goal of sex or an end goal of marriage and babies.
+I do think that cooking for someone does indicate a desire to take care of them, whether that is for an end goal of hooking up or an end goal of marriage and babies.

 This Man Really Breaks Down The Possibilities